JamesForrest87/Module-9-sql-challenge/README.md

 3) Queries SQL file used on pgAdmin for Data Analysis

 All six of the CSV files, were also uploaded, that were imported to the individual tables for Data Engineering.
+The three files within the SQL folder were also uploaded individually